DavidA00/Commgpt-final-year-project/README.md

 If you wish to recreate the full RAG assistant, consult the pipeline diagrams and parameter tables in Chapters 3 and 4 of the report, then plug in your own domain documents.

-## 6 · Acknowledgements
+## 4 · Acknowledgements
 CommGPT exists thanks to:

-Prof. Ibrahim Abou Faycal for granting access to proprietary textbook drafts and providing expert feedback.
+Prof. Ibrahim Abou Faycal and Prof. Jihad Fahs for granting access to proprietary textbook drafts and providing expert feedback.

-Alibaba DAMO Academy for releasing Qwen 2.5 under an open license.
+Alibaba for releasing Qwen 2.5 under an open license.

-Marker developers for a remarkably accurate PDF→Markdown tool.
+Marker developers for their PDF→ Markdown tool.

 The authors of Stella-400 M and MS-MARCO Cross-Encoder for open-sourcing strong embedding models.

-AUB’s HPC team and RunPod for the GPU hours that powered weeks of experimentation.
+See the report for more.

-## 7 · License
+## 5 · License
 The CommGPT weights and this README are released under the MIT License.
 All third-party documents referenced during training retain their original licenses and are not redistributed here.

-## 8 · Suggested citation
+## 6 · Suggested citation

 ```latex
 @misc{CommGPT2025,